42xel/BAPL2/README.md

 The idiomatic equivalent of C++'s `C++` is thus `(C, C = C + 1)`.

 A major issue here is the order in which the expression is player.
-For now it is played for the last index first, a=out of convenience for me.
+For now it is played for the last index first, out of convenience for me.
 Moving forward, it will require thoughts and specifications.

 An other use case of array initializer is to make (albeit somewhat expensively) for loops (whose sized is known in advance) :